|Survey name||Opinions and Lifestyle Survey (OPN)|

 in-depth probing of topic modules is not possible due to the length of the questionnaire

-Over the last few years, work has been ongoing to change the design of the OPN from a face-to-face survey to a mixed mode design (online first with telephone follow-up).
-Mixed mode collection will allow respondents to complete the survey more flexibly and will provide a more cost-effective service for customers.
-Pilot research also suggests that mixed mode collection (online and telephone) will result in an increase in the number of completed surveys.
+Prior to the change to the OPN weekly survey during the coronavirus pandemic, there had been on-going improvements to the OPN.
+In recent years, work has been undertaken to change the design of the OPN from a face-to-face survey to a mixed mode design (online first with telephone follow-up).
+Mixed mode collection allows respondents to complete the survey more flexibly and provides a more cost-effective service for customers.

 The first phase of transformation was completed in April 2018 when the OPN moved to telephone data collection.
-This phase of transformation included a change to the sampling frame – from the Postcode Address File (PAF) to the Annual Population Survey (APS) – and a questionnaire redesign.
+This phase of transformation included a questionnaire redesign.
 Specialist research, design and testing has been conducted to inform the transformation of the survey.
 Three pilot tests were conducted to understand the impact of changing mode and sample frame on data quality, sample representativeness and bias.
 Findings demonstrated minimal impact on most of the data.
 Where some differences were found, these were likely due to the redesigned question wording, which was optimised for telephone collection.
 For more information on the pilots and findings, please see the Opinions and Lifestyle Survey: mixed mode pilot analysis article.

 The second phase of transformation was completed in November 2019 with the move from telephone only to mixed mode collection.
 From November 2019, OPN data are collected using an online self-completion questionnaire.
 Alternatively, if required, the interview can be conducted by telephone.Back to table of contents